 A rotunda church has a circular shape.
 The most famous rotunda is the Pantheon or S. Maria della Rotonda.

 The image shows the plans of SS.
 Martina e Luca (Greek cross) and of S. Bernardo alle Terme (rotunda).

 For an example of Latin cross plan see a page on the building process of S. Pietro.

 It is one of the most ancient decorative motifs, with many symbolic meanings (the four cardinal points, the meander of life, the four seasons, etc.).

-The image shows the ruins of a Byzantine building near the Maritime Walls of Constantinople.
+The image shows the ruins of St. Saviour Philantropus, a Byzantine church near the Maritime Walls of Constantinople.
 The decoration is a complex variation of the basic Greek key pattern.

 grotto is a picturesque (often artificial) cave designed to provide shelter from the summer heat.

 nymphaeum is a complex of grottoes, fountains and statues.

 Both terms derive from the supposed meeting place of Roman King Numa Pompilius with the nymph Egeria (Ninfeo di Egeria).
 The villas on the sea of some Roman emperors (Nero, Tiberius, etc.) included caves embellished with statues.
 Later on most Renaissance and Baroque villas had a nymphaeum.

 The image shows the Neptun-grotte designed by G. W. von Knobelsdorff in Park Sanssouci in Potsdam, Germany.